PierreIsCoding/sdiy/VCA_Ducker/README.md

 ### Section 1: Half wave precision rectifier
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/rectifier.png" width="1200" />
 Here the kickdrum signal is converted into a fully possitive signal.
-This helps later stages to convert the kickdrum signal to a gate or to an envelope.
+This helps later stages to convert the kickdrum signal into a(n) gate and/or envelope.

 ### Section 2: Signal to gate converter
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/gate_convert.png" width="1200" />

 With SW1 you decide how the signal from section 1 is further developed.
 As trigger envelope or as envelope follower.
 * When you set it to 'trigger' this section converts the signal into a clean gate first.
-This is done by actually an second envelope follower that is set by C1, RV3 and comparator U4A.
+This is done by actually a second envelope follower that is set by C1, RV3 and comparator U4A.
   * Note that when an external gate is applied C1 and RV1 have no affect.
-  * Also note that RV3 is a trimpotentiometer that you have to callibrate in order to get a clean gate at this stage.
+  * Also note that RV3 is a trimpotentiometer that you have to calibrate in order to get a clean gate at this stage.
 Set the decay of this calibration envelope follower too short and you will get multiple gates from one kick and thus multiple triggers on the end.
 Set it too long and the trigger wont get a falling edge on time before a the next kickpulse comes in.
 * When you set SW1 to 'envelope' the kickdrum signal will be converted to an envelope signal from which you can control its decay with RV6.

 ### Section 3: Gate to trigger converter [trigger path]